DavidSRoy/names-ml/README.md

 <br />
 <br />
 *This is for illustrative purposes only.
-The actual spelling of 'Raúl' contains an accent over the 'u' which would be successful recognized separately by the algorithm.
+The actual spelling of 'Raúl' contains an accent over the 'u' which would be successful differentiated from 'u' by the algorithm.

 ## Limitations